KNHC

 KNHC (89.5 FM) is a Class C1 high school radio station based in Seattle, Washington.
 It is the world's oldest, still remaining, dance music station.

-C89.5 offers a hybrid of current-based EDM product and Rhythmic Top 40 remixes, as well as new dance songs that are potential future hits – all of which are presented in a Top 40-like direction.
+Dance 89.5 offers a hybrid of current-based EDM product and Rhythmic Top 40 remixes, as well as new dance songs that are potential future hits – all of which are presented in a Top 40-like direction.

 It is one of six stations monitored by Nielsen BDS for inclusion in Billboard magazine's weekly Dance/Mix Show Airplay chart.
 Its best coverage is in the Seattle metro area.

-The C in C89.5 stands for Communications.

 KNHC broadcasts in the HD Radio format.